Parts of Lindsey

 The Parts of Lindsey are a traditional division of Lincolnshire, England, covering the northern part of the county.
 The Isle of Axholme, which is on the west side of the River Trent, has normally formed part of it.
 The district's name originated from the Kingdom of Lindsey of Anglo-Saxon times, whose territories were merged with that of Stamford to form Lincolnshire.

+As with the other historic divisions of Lincolnshire, Lindsey is no longer a local government unit, although its name survives in that of two districts of the county council area Lincolnshire (East and West Lindsey), and it is still recognised as a geographical area.

 Local government

 When the English shires were established, Lindsey became part of Lincolnshire.
 It, and each of Kesteven and Holland, acquired the formal designation of Parts of Lincolnshire.
 Thus it became the Parts of Lindsey.

 Lindsey was itself divided into three ridings: the North, West and South Ridings, which in turn were divided into wapentakes.
 The West Riding covered the western part, including Gainsborough, Scunthorpe and Spital.
 The North Riding covered the north-east, including Barton upon Humber, Caistor, Cleethorpes, Brigg, Grimsby and Market Rasen.
 The South Riding covered the rest, in the south-east, including Louth, Mablethorpe and Skegness.
 The point at which the Ridings all touched was somewhere near Lissington.

 Lindsey, like the other parts of Lincolnshire, had long had a separate county administration (Quarter Sessions).
 In 1889, this division was followed in the establishment of the administrative county of Lincolnshire, Parts of Lindsey, which had an elected county council.
 Lincoln and Grimsby were independent county boroughs.

 Within the rest of Lindsey there were various urban districts and rural districts, established by the Local Government Act 1894.
 The rural districts were Caistor, Gainsborough, Glanford Brigg, Grimsby, Horncastle, Isle of Axholme, Louth, Spilsby, Welton.
 A rural district of Sibsey also existed until 1936, when it was merged into Spilsby.